dragan-nikolic/tab-tracker/README.md

 # client
 tab-tracker> vue init webpack client
 - this creates Vue app in the client folder, refer to its Readme for info how to use it

+- use vuetify to make nice UI ;)
+  - npm install --save vuetify